FAQs

 3. What are the programme highlights?

-4. How much is the tuition fee?
+4. How much are the tuition fees?

 5. Is there any scholarship available?